 State Law Federal Law Legal Drinking Age You must be 21 to drink or work at a bar in California, and you can work in a restaurant that sells alcohol at age 18.
 You must be 21 to drink or work at a bar in California, and you can work in a restaurant that sells alcohol at age 18.
-BAC Limits California's maximum legal blood-alcohol content is .08 percent.
-BAC maximum is .08.
-Minors are held to stricter standards under zero tolerance laws, which hold the driver to much lower blood alcohol content levels for criminal and/or license suspension purposes.
-Penalties \$200-\$500 average fine, average jail time of 6 months suspension after the first offense, and an average probation of 5 years.
+BAC Limits AC Limits California's maximum legal under zero to blood-alcohol content is .08 which hold the or percent. lower blood all levels for critic license suspension Penalties \$200-\$500 average fine, average jail time of 6 months suspension after the first offense, and an average probation of 5 years.
 Varies from state to state.
 Regulations In terms of possession of alcohol by minors, it exempts use by minors while under their parents' supervision.
 For minors in possession, first offense is \$250 and/or 24 to 32 hours of community service, and the second offense is up to a \$500 fine and/or 36 to 48 hours of community service.